 - Rebates are generally negotiated at a group level to maximise profit margins and not all organizations or parts of the organization run from a single ERP solution.
-Therefore, rebate management needs to sit across the different ERP solutions to be effective.
+Therefore, rebate accounting needs to sit across the different ERP solutions to be effective.

 - Unlike most ERP systems, DealTrack is an optimised vendor rebate management system, and has been built and updated specifically for that purpose.
 The needs of finance, procurement, purchasing compliance and rebate accountants have been carefully thought through and incorporated into the functionality.

-- The ERP approach tends to be transaction-centric, whereas authoring, approving and tracking deals is a collaborative process facilitated by workflow and partner portals in DealTrack.
+- The ERP system approach tends to be transaction-centric, whereas authoring, approving and tracking deals is a collaborative process facilitated by workflow and partner portals in DealTrack.

-- The approach taken when developing DealTrack has been to put a magnifying glass on the processes around negotiating, accounting for and claiming against rebate deals.
+- The approach taken when developing DealTrack has been to put a magnifying glass on the processes around negotiating, accounting for rebates and claiming against rebate deals.
 DealTrack is designed to be flexible and enable procurement to be creative in agreeing deals.

 - The software has been developed from the ground up to deal specifically with the challenges of global rebate management, delivering a structured approach to managing complex trading agreements, supplier rebates and supplier rebate agreements.
 In addition to the comprehensive functionality included in DealTrack, the user interface has been designed specifically for the needs of finance and procurement professionals.